An Exploration of Invented Languages

 A small number of devotees communicate via the Internet in Solresol.

-From Klingon (Star Trek) to Elvish (Tolkien) there are many languages that have been created by fiction writers.
+From Klingon (Star Trek) to Elvish (Lord of the Rings) there are many languages that have been created by fiction writers.
 Some of these made up languages are just gobbledygook, but some are completely and cleverly constructed.

 George R.R.
 Martin invented the nomadic Dothraki people in his fantasy novels that morphed into The Game of Thrones.
 For the television series, producers turned to David Peterson of the Language Creation Society (bet you didn’t know there was such a thing).

 Peterson invents languages for a living.
 An article in Atlantic magazine lists some of the 40 or so languages he has created:

 - Kinuk’aaz is spoken by aliens in the science fiction show Defiance;